 Our Photofacial involves a non-ablative (not peeling or not removing top layers of the skin), light-based treatment that applies carefully calibrated light to the skin.
 During this process, the light seeks out specific targets on the skin surface including pigmented spots and superficial blood vessels/broken capillaries/Rosacea.
 The Photofacial stimulates the skin to build new collagen production and corrects the skin from the inside out with no downtime!
 And you’ve wondered how to get younger looking skin?
 This is your answer!
-Our Photofacial at ReGenesis Plastic Surgery & Skin Care Center results in healthy, more youthful looking skin (with minimized sun damage and reduced sun spots).
+Our IPL Photofacial at ReGenesis Plastic Surgery, Skin Care & Laser Center in Grand Junction, Colorado results in healthy, more youthful looking skin (with minimized sun damage and reduced sun spots).
 This procedure can be used on any part of the face and body.

 About The Procedure

 The Photofacial is a non-surgical and non-ablative procedure.
 The Cutera Excel V is used for the Photofacial and the light is carefully calibrated, specific to each patient skin tone and pigment.
 This light is targeted for specified areas such as Rosacea (red spider veins/broken capillaries) or dark brown sun spots.
 The Photofacial treatment is administered by our Laser Technician, with consultations by one of our Plastic Surgeons, Dr. Hartshorn, Dr. Swelstad or Dr. Pitcher.
 The treatment can be accomplished in as little as 30 minutes (depending on patient needs) with improvements in skin within 60-90 days.
 The Photofacial stimulates the skin to build new collagen and corrects the skin from the inside out, with no downtime!
 Your results will be healthy, more youthful looking skin with minimized sun damage.
 The Photofacial can be used on any part of the face and body.
 We suggest a schedule of 4 treatments to see the best results.